jarrodmillman/pose-stats/description.md

 around them.
 We will investigating the typical challenges of bringing these packages, developed by statisticians, fully into the Python software ecosystem.
-Aspects could include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.
+Aspects include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.